 Working in abstraction and symbolic realism, I draw from contemporary street art, ancient iconography, and mythic memory.
 Figures, animals, and recurring marks often appear fragmented or eroded, emerging through layers rather than standing fully revealed.
 The subtle implication invites the viewer into slow observation and personal discovery.

-Much of my recent work engages the desert as a formative space—not as landscape, but as metaphor.
+Much of my recent work engages the desert as a formative space, not as a landscape, but as metaphor.
 Absence, repetition, and negative space function as active elements, creating images that reward attention over time.

 Alongside my studio practice, I occasionally create commissioned and public works that engage community, history, and shared memory.
 These projects inform my work without defining it.”